clincoln12/clincoln12.github.io/_posts/2021-04-14-nba_scores_final_project_-_react_redux.markdown

 **2) The Beauty of React:** Completing my previous project in 'Vanilla' JS made it super obvious to me how convenient React is as a library.
 The Virtual DOM & reusable components make the entire development process a bit easier.
 However - at the end of the day it's all JS so there aren't crazy differences where using React becomes a no brainer for any project regardless of the scale.
 **3) Redux Isn't Rocket Science:** While reading the lessons in the course there were definitely times where I had no idea what the hell I was reading.
 Some of the lessons were a bit long winded & complex (at least to me) so getting through it was a bit brutal.
 But once I got to implementing it into my project it became a lot more simple.
 In simple terms:

-*- Redux is a state management tool*
+*- Redux is a state management tool
-*- There's a 'Store' where you STORE all your data
+- There's a 'Store' where you STORE all your data
 - Actions are basically just descriptions of what you want to do to the state
 - Reducers are functions that take in the STATE & the ACTION and change the state*